jckarter/clay/doc/language-reference.md

         ret i8* null
     }

-Clay static values can be interpolated into LLVM code using LLVM interpolation as described for [inline LLVM functions].
+Clay static values can be interpolated into LLVM code using LLVM interpolation as described for [inline LLVM functions](#inlinellvmfunctions).

 ### <a name="topleveldefinitions">Top-level definitions</a>